-3. Behold, Jehovah is coming out from His place!
-He shall come down and tread upon the high places of the earth.
+Lord is coming forth from His place!
+He will descend and tread upon the high places of the earth.

-4. The mountains shall melt beneath Him like wax before the fire, and the valleys shall erupt like water poured down a steep slope.
+4. The mountains will melt beneath Him like wax before the fire, and the valleys will erupt like water poured down a steep slope.

 5. All this is because of the transgression of Jacob and because of the sins of the house of Israel.
 What is Jacob’s transgression?
 Is it not Samaria?
 And what are the high places of Judah?
 Are they not Jerusalem?

-8. For this, I will beat my breast and weep aloud!
-I will go barefoot and naked!
-I will make a wailing like the jackals and a mourning like the daughters of the ostrich.
+8. For this, I will beat my breast and weep aloud; I will go barefoot and naked; I will make a wailing like wolves and a mourning like owls.

-9. Her wounds are incurable, for she has come against Judah.
-He has come as far as the gate of my people, even Jerusalem.
+9. Her wound is incurable, for it has come to Judah; it has reached the gate of my people, even Jerusalem.

 10. Do not tell it in Gath; do not weep at all!
 In Beth-aphrah, roll yourself in dust.